 In my experience, root veggies like beets are best baked, like a baked potato.
 Baked beets are super easy to peel once they are cooked.
 And they are really delicious with just a little butter and salt.
 Simple.
 A large whole beet is a great side dish to any meal.

 Another VERY important consideration is eating slowly.
 Of course, whatever reasons that you already know for eating slowly apply.
-However, regarding dietary nitrates, you have enzymes in your saliva that get the conversion to nitric acid going.
+However, regarding dietary nitrates, you have enzymes in your saliva that get the conversion to nitric oxide going.
 Eat your beets especially slowly and chew them especially thoroughly to take advantage of those enzymes.
 The production of nitric oxide is minimal or nonexistent once you swallow your food.

 Beet Lozenges Anyone